blade47/semantic-test/test-examples/README.md

 # Test Examples

-Example test suites demonstrating FlowTest capabilities.
+Example test suites demonstrating SemanticTest capabilities.
 These are production-ready examples you can run and learn from.

 ## Running Examples